- Initial training - continuing education

 As a reminder:

-- the thesis director must hold a HDR (or be a University Professor)
+- the thesis director must hold a university associate professor accredited to be research director (HDR) or be a University Professor)

-- the subject must be related to the themes of the Public Management axis of the CERGAM laboratory - registration fees for one year of doctoral studies: 1 415€ (in continuing education) 380€ (in initial education)
+- the subject must be related to the themes of the Public Management axis of the CERGAM laboratory - registration/tuition fees for one year of doctoral studies are: 1, 415€ (in continuing education) 380€ (in initial education)

 If you do not hold a Master 2 in Research, Studies and Consulting in Management Sciences: it is required to have a Research Master in Management Sciences or validated skills in research methods and techniques, for any entry into the doctoral program.